crbelaus/trans/README.md

 end
 ```

-The first step would be to add a new JSON column to the table so we can store the translations in it.
+The first step would be to add a new JSONB column to the table so we can store the translations in it.

 ```elixir
 defmodule MyApp.Repo.Migrations.AddTranslationsToArticles do